SPAN: Spatial-Projection Alignment for Monocular 3D Object Detection: Methodology

 We subsequently incorporate the Spatial Point Alignment loss $\mathcal{L}_{3Dcorner}$ and the 3D-2D Projection Alignment loss $\mathcal{L}_{proj}$ into the overall training objective, with $\mathcal{L}_{depth}$ already subsumed within $\mathcal{L}_{3D}$, yielding the final loss:

 where ${N_{gt}}$ denotes the number of ground-truth objects.

 Although SPAN promotes joint optimization of the 3D attributes and markedly improves both spatial and projection consistency, it can destabilize early training.
 Specifically, noisy initial predictions of the 3D box parameters can invalidate the assumptions underlying these high‑order constraints.
 To mitigate this, we adopt and adapt the Hierarchical Task Learning (HTL) strategy~\cite{gupnet}.
 HTL applies a time‑varying weight ${\omega _i}\left(t \right)$ to each loss term, dynamically adjusting these weights at each epoch based on the learning progress of their prerequisite tasks.
-The implementation of HTL is provided in the appendix Sec. \ref{Implementation of Hierarchical Task Learning}.

-As illustrated in Fig. \ref{fig:HTL}, the overall learning procedure is organized into four sequential stages.
+From a high-level perspective, as illustrated in Fig. \ref{fig:HTL}, the overall learning procedure is organized into four sequential stages.
 Stage 1 focuses on 2D detection, covering object classification, 2D box localization, and projected center regression.
 Stage 2 addresses 3D dimension and rotation angle regression.
 Following MonoDGP~\cite{monodgp}, whose decoder is decoupled and initializes 3D object queries from 2D cues, we treat the tasks of Stage 1 as pre-tasks for Stage 2.
-Stage 3 performs depth estimation, since depth relies on the geometric relationship between 2D box height and 3D object height, its prerequisites encompass all tasks from both Stage 1 and Stage 2.
+Stage 3 addresses depth estimation.
+As this process relies on the geometric relationship between the 2D box attributes from Stage 1 and the 3D attributes from Stage 2, it is logically dependent on the outputs of both.
 Finally, Stage 4 introduces the Spatial-Projection Alignment, which depends on all preceding 3D attribute regression tasks.
 This staged design ensures that each task commences only after its prerequisite tasks have stabilized, thereby preserving training stability throughout the optimization process.
+The implementation of HTL is provided in the appendix Sec. \ref{Implementation of Hierarchical Task Learning}.